Anatoly1010/Atomize/atomize/documentation/writing_modules.md

 The class inizialization function should connect computer to the device.
 Examples can be found in in atomize/device_modules/ directory.

 ### Limits, Ranges, and Dictionaries
-Specify ranges and limits for the device inside a module and use (if possible) dictionaries for matching device specific syntax and general high-level Atomize functions:
+Specify ranges and limits for the device inside a module and use (if possible) dictionaries for matching device specific syntax and general high-level Atomize function arguments:
 ```python3
 # auxilary dictionaries
 current_dict = {'A': 1, 'mA': 1000,}